-Our NQBP Reconciliation Action Plan 2020 to 2022 builds on our existing relationships with Traditional Owners in its port communities throughout Queensland.
+North Queensland Bulk Ports (NQBP) Reconciliation Action Plan 2020 to 2022 builds on existing relationships with Traditional Owners in our port communities throughout Queensland.

-We have been actively engaging and building relationships with the Traditional Owners of our ports over several decades.
+We have been actively engaging and building relationships with the Traditional Owners of the land and sea at our ports over several decades.

-This has included procurement through Aboriginal and Torres Strait Islander businesses, community engagement through sponsorships and most recently recognition of language with the naming of Gudyara Road in Mackay.
+This has included procurement through Aboriginal and Torres Strait Islander businesses, community engagement through sponsorships and most recently recognition of language.

-This RAP extends our engagement and is a further commitment to actions identified in collaboration with Traditional Owners that aim to lead to positive outcomes for the broader Aboriginal and Torres Strait Islander communities within our Port areas.
+This RAP, endorsed by Reconciliation Australia, extends our engagement and is a further commitment to actions identified in collaboration with Traditional Owners that aim to lead to positive outcomes for the broader Aboriginal and Torres Strait Islander communities within our Port areas.

 It includes engaging staff and stakeholders in reconciliation and developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.